huggingface/transformers/docs/source/en/tasks/idefics.md

 <Tip>

 For longer outputs like this, you will greatly benefit from tweaking the text generation strategy.
 This can help you significantly improve the quality of the generated output.
-Check out the [Text generation strategies doc](../generation_strategies.md) to learn more.
+Check out [Text generation strategies](../generation_strategies.md) to learn more.
 </Tip>

 ## Running inference in batch mode

-All of the earlier section illustrated using IDEFICS for a single example.
+All of the earlier sections illustrated IDEFICS for a single example.
 In a very similar fashion, you can run inference for a batch of examples by passing a list of prompts:

 ```py